 Writer/director Andrew Wagner graduated from Brown University with degrees in Creative Writing and Psychology.
 He attended NYU's Graduate Film School where his short, THE HARDEST HIT, won the Francois de Menil Scholarship.
 He moved to Los Angeles to write WACCABUC, a screenplay for United Artists.
 He then became a Directing Fellow at AFI where he received a MFA, and his thesis film, THE LAST DAYS OF HOPE AND TIME, won the Franklin J. Shaffner Fellowship for distinction in directing.
 Andrew adapted THE MAN WHO GAVE UP HIS NAME from Jim Harrison's collection of novellas, "Legends of the Fall," which he developed at the Sundance Screenwriters Lab.
 He went on to direct the independent shorts, SOUTH MAIN and COUNTING.

 Wagner's first feature film, THE TALENT GIVEN US, was an Official Selection at the 2005 Sundance Film Festival, Best First Feature at Michael Moore's Traverse City Film Festival, and won the Jury Prize at the CineVegas Film Festival.
-It went on to play theatrically in over 30 cities and made the New York Times' and other critics' best films of 2005 lists.
+It went on to play theatrically in over 30 cities and made The New York Times' and other critics' best films of 2005 lists.
 Wagner was a Breakthrough Director nominee at the 2005 Gotham Awards.
 STARTING OUT IN THE EVENING, Wagner's second feature, starring Lauren Ambrose, Frank Langella and Lili Taylor, premiered in competition at the Sundance Film Festival in 2007 and was released theatrically by Roadside Attractions.
 Frank Langella was voted Best Actor of 2007 by the Boston Critics Association and was voted Runner-Up for Best Actor by critics associations in Los Angeles, Chicago and Dallas/Ft.
 Worth.
 STARTING OUT IN THE EVENING was named one of the Top 10 Independent Films of 2007 by the National Board of Review and made over 30 critics' best films of 2007 lists, including A.O.
-Scott's and Stephen Holden's of the New York Times, and Roger Ebert's of the Chicago Sun-Times.
+Scott's and Stephen Holden's of The New York Times, and Roger Ebert's of the Chicago Sun-Times.
 It was nominated for two Spirit Awards — Best Male Lead and Best Screenplay.

 James West was born in Iowa and grew up in Chicago, where he made a living as a professional photographer for almost a decade before dedicating himself entirely to film and video.
-After working for two years shooting independent films in Chicago, James headed to Los Angeles in 2003 to attend the prestigious American Film Institute (AFI) Conservatory, where he received a MFA in Cinematography in '05.
+After working for two years shooting independent films in Chicago, James headed to Los Angeles in 2003 to attend the prestigious American Film Institute Conservatory, where he received a MFA in Cinematography in 2005.

 For the past 12 years, James has been shooting independent features, short films, web series, and commercials.
-James' work has been featured at the MOCA, LACMA, the Hammer Museum of Art, at the South by Southwest Film Festival (SXSW), BFI London Film Festival, Festival de Cannes, Festival of Nations in Austria and the Brooklyn International Film Festival.
-His most recent projects include a feature film called A WORLD AFTER, filmed on location in Northern Wales and Liverpool; and a 10-part Sci-Fi web series called SWERVE, with his long time collaborator, Zach Horton and MATTRESSIDE with writer/director Chris Merrill starring Rose McIver and Jennifer Morrison.
+West's work has been featured at the MOCA, LACMA, the Hammer Museum of Art, at the South by Southwest Film Festival (SXSW), BFI London Film Festival, Festival de Cannes, Festival of Nations in Austria and the Brooklyn International Film Festival.
+His most recent projects include a feature film called A WORLD AFTER, filmed on location in Northern Wales and Liverpool; and a 10-part Sci-Fi web series called SWERVE, with his long time collaborator, Zach Horton; and MATTRESSIDE with writer/director Chris Merrill starring Rose McIver and Jennifer Morrison.
 He just wrapped shooting EASY LIVING, written and directed by Adam Keleman.